domWalters/mkdocs-to-pdf/docs/examples/basics.md

 instead of decimal-encoded entities like `&#8212;`.

-If you want your page to validate under XHTML 1.0 Strict, you've got to put paragraph tags in your blockquotes:
+If you want your page to validate under XHTML 1.0 Strict, you've got to put paragraph tags in your block quotes:

     <blockquote>
         <p>For example.</p>